Mitchellpkt/SeedSieve/README.md

 ## Known bugs:

--  "if wordOnly in wordlist" matches substrings (filed by IsthmusCrypto 2018.05)
+-  "if wordOnly in wordlist" matches substrings

 ## Wishlist: